sanskarseth/College-Notes/README.md

 # College-Notes
 My College Notes

-ADD COLLEGE NOTES FOR IIIT RANCHI
+YOU CAN ADD COLLEGE NOTES FOR IIIT RANCHI

 DELETE hi.txt in the folder before pushing